A Digital Nomad Guide to Istanbul, Turkey

 There is more selection on the west side of Istanbul, and here are some of the top-rated co-working spaces.
 A little distance on the outskirts of the city is the Impact Hub, which is a global chain of co-working spaces that offer a base for digital nomads as well as local entrepreneurs.
 They have a great selection of memberships, and there is something to suit every type of digital nomad.
 For example, if you only want an occasional co-working space, then there is a 10 hours per month package for only $20 USD plus VAT.
 The packages go up to an unlimited monthly membership which will cost around $108 USD.
 Other great spaces are Workhaus and DAire.

 Aside from co-working spaces, there are many cafés across the city; however, not all have reliable Wi-Fi and power sockets.
-However, there are some cafés that are well suited for digital nomads to work from, so here are some of the best across the city: drip Coffee Istanbul, Ortak Fayda Cafe & Working Place, and Café Privato Restaurant.
+However, there are some cafés that are well suited for digital nomads to work from, so here are some of the best across the city: Drip Coffee Istanbul and Café Privato Restaurant.
 The best way to find a café to work in is by exploring the area you are in and making yourself familiar, as some cafés will be fine with it, whilst others won’t welcome laptops.
 You are more likely to find a suitable café in Kadiköy as this is the student district, so it is more common to find people with laptops in cafés as students like to study in these types of places.

 Istanbul is a very large city, so it is important to choose the right neighborhood to be in, as this could be the difference between your commute being a short walk or over an hour-long journey by public transport.